 Back to topHigher education courses include HNC and HND courses, undergraduate degrees (for example, BA, BSc, BEd) and postgraduate degrees (for example, MA, MSc or PhD).

 You should qualify for ‘home’ fees at university if you fall into one of the following categories.
-There are more categories in this guide: UKCISA: Who pays ‘home’ fees for higher education in England and on the UKCISA website, but these are the main ones for spouses and children of soldiers:
+There are more categories in the UKCISA guide but these are the main ones for spouses and children of soldiers:

 Student support is the name given to financial support provided by the Government to eligible students in the UK*.
 It is composed of a loan for tuition fees and a loan for living costs.
 It is not considered a ‘public fund,’ therefore a student with ‘no recourse to public funds’ would not be in breach of that condition by applying for and receiving student support.
 See UKCISA – UK student finance, scholarships, and other funding